seveibar/pragmaticversioning/README.md

 ### Fundamental Issues with Semantic Versioning

-The most fundamental issue with Semantic Versioning is the lack of a "brand" or BIGRELEASE version.
+- The most fundamental issue with Semantic Versioning is the lack of a "brand" or BIGRELEASE version.
-Organizations want to be able to choose when they are going to maintain a substantial subset of features
+Organizations want to be able to choose when they are going to maintain a substantial subset of features and give assurances for that release.
+- Frequent semantic releases begin to take on a negative meaning for announcements because they are associated with breaking changes, where before semantic versioning and in many software applications they were meant for major positive developments.
+- Major rewrites or improvements have no version number to encapsulate them in Semantic Versioning.[[

 ## Pragmatic Versioning in the wild

 ### NodeJS

-NodeJS has created a timed release version
+NodeJS has created a timed release versioning system as described below:

+> Major Node.js versions enter Current release status for six months, which gives library authors time to add support for them.
+After six months, odd-numbered releases (9, 11, etc.) become unsupported, and even-numbered releases (10, 12, etc.) move to Active LTS status and are ready for general use.
+LTS release status is "long-term support", which typically guarantees that critical bugs will be fixed for a total of 30 months.
+Production applications should only use Active LTS or Maintenance LTS releases.

+This mode of versioning gives great expectations to their users and is compatible with a Pragmatic Versioning system, but incompatible with Semantic Versioning.

 ### Canary-tagged Pragmatic Versioning (NextJS)